Behind the scenes of plane spotting

 Defining plane spotting is not so easy, though.
 “Plane spotting is actually an umbrella term for a variety of interests,” Woxberg says.
 “Some people log aircraft registrations, others want to keep track of individual aircraft, even when they change hands or are repainted, while some just want to photograph airplanes.”

 For many, plane spotting is also an opportunity to combine two interests, and the challenge to develop their photography skills spurs on both Wästlund and Woxberg.

 “We’re both interested in photography as well as aircraft, so it was entirely natural that we’d become plane spotters,” Woxberg explains.

 So it’s difficult to pigeonhole plane spotters.
 It’s an interest shared by everyone from professional photographers to young children, women, men and seniors, and there’s no doubt they all enjoy it.
 It also helps to form a community, as people spend long days standing next to eachother, providing tips on viewing angles, aircraft and camera equipment, Wästlund explains.

 Some plane spotters invest significant time and money in traveling the world to view and photograph new aircraft.
-One classic destination, which had a spectacular approach, was the now-defunct Kai Tak Airport in Hong Kong, where large aircraft flew very close to the Hong Kong skyscrapers.
+One classic destination, which had a spectacular approach, was the now-defunct Kai Tak Airport in Hong Kong, China, where large aircraft flew very close to the Hong Kong skyscrapers.